 Fraudsters are constantly coming up with new ways to trick victims to part with their cash.
 Below are four of the most common telephone scams you need to be aware of now.

-Many of us will at some time receive a phone call out of the blue from someone promising us a great way to make money.
+Many of us will at some time receive a phone call out of the blue from someone promising a great way to make money.

-Often it will be enticing you into investing in something exotic like wine or carbon credits or land in Brazil,

-And the returns will be unbelievable, far more impressive than anything you can get from your bank or even by sticking your money into a few Ftse 100 shares.
+Often the returns will be unbelievable, far more impressive than anything you can get from your bank or even by sticking your money into a few FTSE 100 shares.

 You’ll either be investing in something that doesn’t exist, or which has a value of a fraction of what you’re paying for it.

-Back in May, the Information Commissioner’s Office reported receiving more than 1,000 complaints about pension-related cold calls and texts this year already.
+The Information Commissioner’s Office reported receiving more than 1,000 complaints about pension-related cold calls and texts in the month following the new rules.